Supracondylar humeral fractures are a common paediatric elbow injury, but are almost never seen in adults.

 *Not part of the original Gartland Classification and can only be diagnosed intra-operatively

 Patients with supracondylar fractures with associated neurovascular compromise on presentation need immediate closed reduction.
-In children, this will invariably require this to be performed in theatre; the reduction is then secured with K-wire fixation.
+In children, this will invariably require this to be performed in theatre; the reduction is then secured with K-wire fixation (which can be removed in clinic after 3-4 weeks).

 Conservative management can be trialled with type I fractures or minimally displaced Type II fractures, which can be managed in an above elbow cast in 90 degrees flexion.